Azure/ADX-in-a-Day-Lab1/README.md

 | take 10
 ```

 This query has a single tabular expression statement.
-The statement begins with a reference to the table logsRaw and contains the operators take.
+The statement begins with a reference to the table ``logsRaw`` and contains the operators ``take``.
 Each operator is separated by a pipe.

 **References:**
 - [KQL cheat sheets](https://learn.microsoft.com/en-us/azure/data-explorer/kql-quick-reference)